sabio-engineering/cookbook-dvelp/handbook/hr/paternity-policy.md

 3. parental leave of more than 4 weeks,
 4. and it is not reasonably practicable for you to return to the same job, we will offer you a suitable and appropriate alternative position.

 If you wish to return early from APL, you must give us at least 6 weeks&#39; prior notice.
-Your ability to do so is subject to the matters set out in Paragraph to Paragraph .
+Your ability to do so is subject to the matters set out in [Paragraph 6](#6-changing-the-dates-of-opl-or-apl).

 If you wish to postpone your return from APL, you should either:

 1. request unpaid parental leave in accordance with our Parental Leave Policy, giving us as much notice as possible but not less than 21 days; or
 2. request paid annual leave in accordance with your contract, which will be at our discretion.

-If you are unable to return to work from APL as expected due to sickness or injury, this will be treated as sickness absence and our Sickness Absence Policy will apply.
+If you are unable to return to work from APL as expected due to sickness or injury, this will be treated as sickness absence and our [Sickness Absence Policy](absence.md) will apply.

 In any other case, a late return will be treated as unauthorised absence.